Zero Waste Coffee and Tea

-I've got a collapsible coffee cup which I use to carry drinks in from home or if I want to buy a take away from a cafe.
-It folds small and fits in my bag easily, so I always have it in my bag.
+I've got a collapsible coffee cup which I use to carry drinks in from home, or for when I want to buy a take away from a cafe.
+It folds small and fits in my bag easily, so I always have it with me.

-I could also use the water bottle I own for hot drinks as it's stainless steal and double lined.
+I could also use my water bottle for hot drinks if I wanted to, as it's stainless steel and double lined.
 The only problem I've found with this is that it is slightly too tall to fit under some of the coffee dispensers in certain cafes, so it's usually better when I put a hot drink in it using a kettle at home.

 In a cafe

 Avoiding single-use coffee stirrers, sealed sugar packets and mini milk cartons cuts out the majority of waste which cafes provide.
 As does asking for drinks in china cups rather than a disposable.
 I tend to know which cafes are lower waste than others, so would opt to go there if I could choose.